Degradation of domains with sequential field application

 \section{Domain shrinking: ODC protocol}

-} \nccom{The observation of larger velocities for shrinking domains compared to expanding ones motivates a study of the DC protocol under a field $-H_0$.
-In Fig.~\ref{fig:ODC} we show the domain area evolution under such a protocol, called ODC -where "O" stands for opposite-.
+The observation of larger velocities for shrinking domains compared to expanding ones motivates a study of the DC protocol under a field $-H_0$.
+In figure B1 we show the domain area evolution under such a protocol, called ODC -where "O" stands for opposite-\nccom{.
+This protocol was applied to a system that first evolved under the DC protocol described on the main text}.
 In the case of the bubble domain we obtain a larger velocity for a shrinking domain ($\overline{v}^\circ_{ODC}=-0.013$) compared to the expanding one ($\overline{v}^\circ_{DC}=0.010$).
 In the case of the stripe domain we also observe a difference between the DC ($\overline{v}_{DC}=0.010$) and the ODC protocols ($\overline{v}_{ODC}=-0.011$).
 The largest difference observed for the bubble case might be due to the curvature of the domain that induces a field $-c/R$, which will be increasing while the domain area is reduced.
 In the stripe case we can argue that disorder induces local curvatures that generate local effective fields.
-These local fields produce overall the same effect observed in the bubble case, and as a result the shrinking velocity is higher than the expanding velocity.} \\
+These local fields produce overall the same effect observed in the bubble case, and as a result the shrinking velocity is higher than the expanding velocity. \\